AsmiVats/MorseCode-Translator/README.md

+# MorseCode-Translator
-# MorseCode-Translator Translate english sentences into morse code.
+Translate english sentences into morse code using python.